 TEAMS

 Affiliated Clubs of the HockeyHKWS may apply for one or more teams to be entered in the HockeyHK League.
 Each team shall have a minimum of fifteen (15) registered players and no more than thirty (30) players, who may be registered for one team.
-However, if a team registers more than twenty-two (22) players, an administrative fee (as per First Schedule) shall be charged per player from the twenty third (23rd) player onwards irrespective of whether players are de-registered at a later date.
-A player may only be registered for one Affiliated Club team at any one time, but may also be a member of an HockeyHK Team.
+However, if a team registers more than twenty-two (22) players, an administrative fee (as per First Schedule) shall be charged per player from the twenty third (23rd) player onwards irrespective of whether players are de-registered later.
+A player may only be registered for one Affiliated Club team at any one time but may also be a member of a HockeyHK Team.

 Affiliated Clubs may enter more than one team in the HockeyHK League, cup, festival and other tournament matches organised by the HockeyHKWS in ranking order of A, B, C, D etc. The strongest team, based upon merit and playing strength of players therein, shall be the highest ranked and shall be called the ‘A’ team.
 The B, C, D, etc., teams shall follow in order of strength based upon the criteria for A team players.
 The Committee shall monitor this aspect, and may, at its sole discretion, take disciplinary action against any Affiliated Club, which it believes to have abused the intention of these Bye-laws.
 Players who have played hockey at international, state, provincial or equivalent level within the last two years must be registered in the “A” team of their Affiliated Club unless prior dispensation is granted by the Committee.
 Any player registered in the Premier Division the previous season may not be registered in any team lower than the division immediately below the Premier Division (whether or not it is with the same Affiliated Club as the previous season) without the prior written approval of the Committee.